Indrajit-Banerjee/Xylophone/README.md

 # Xylophone
-A music-application that plays the sounds of musical instrument - Xylophone.
+A cross-platform music-application that plays the sounds of musical instrument - Xylophone.